imoxto/anime-list/README.md

 ## Description

-This monorepo of an app/website with place holdername "Anime list". for now its backend only but it can turned into fullstack easily through creating a frontend package on packages folder
+This monorepo of an app/website with place holdername "Anime list".
+For now, its backend only but it can turned into fullstack easily through creating a frontend package on packages folder